 In “On Waking,” the first poem in the collection, it is clear that Dennis has absorbed Gorky into her life.
 She writes: My lover says I have called out….

+… I don’t remember.
 But know after waking I’ve scavenged

-for a hallowed liquid to write about Gorky.
-In dreams
+old papers to find antique recipes for ink, hungry for a hallowed liquid to write about Gorky.
+In dreams he is tall and looks into me.

-Every morning his paint rattles my thin grasp
+Every morning his paint rattles my thin grasp on language.

 In the second poem, “Greenware,” Dennis writes: …I’ve never before slit / my fingernails into this // wild apple and pistachio / where his mother wipes her hands.
 Gorky’s mother, who died in his arms when he was a boy of about fifteen years, becomes the monumental loss that haunts his paintings – and Dennis’s poems.
 In my reading of the collection, mother is at the root of the art connecting artist and author like the mycorrhizal network of tree roots.
 The theme begins with Gorky’s mother (Shushan der Marderosian), continues with his wife (Agnes Magruder, called Mougouch) who is mother of his children and, woven into the collection, is Dennis’s impending motherhood.
 Mother: a threaded root.
 Evocation: Mother.
 Armenia.